-The newest of the three, the “Puente Nuevo” (“New Bridge”), which is actually over 200 years old -finished in 1793- is the one that provides the most stunning views over the Guadalevin gorge.
+The newest of the three, the “Puente Nuevo” (“New Bridge”), which is actually over 200 years old -finished in 1793- is the one will delight your eyes with the most stunning views over the Guadalevin gorge.
 120m above the river bed, this bridge took 42 years to build.
-If you are adventurous like us, you can take a stroll down to the bridger’s machinery, or even further down to the river.
+If you are adventurous like us, you can take a stroll down to the bridge’s machinery, or even further down to the river.
 But make sure to wear appropriate shoes as it may be a bit slippery.

-Built around the 11th or 12th century, these seem to be one of the best-preserved examples of an Arab Hammam in Spain.
-Carefully restored and handsomely conservated, this ruins gather to this day the splendour of the Moorish kingdom of Ronda.
+Built around the 11th or 12th century, these seem to be one of the best-preserved remains of an Arab Hammam in Spain.
+Carefully restored and handsomely conservated, these ruins gather to this day the splendour of the Moorish kingdom of Ronda.
 Despite being located outside the defensive walls of the city, it is believed that these were the main Ronda baths during quieter times.

 La Casa del Rey Moro

 It isn’t actually a Moorish King’s house, as it was built sometime in the 18th century.
-What is worth the visit to this place is the water mine.
+What makes a visit to this place worth it is the water mine.
 In the 14th century, Ronda was in the line of fire between the Christians from Seville and the Moors from Granada.
 Often besieged, the starting point was to cut the water supply.
 To avoid being left with no water, it is said that king Abomelik, with the “help” of Christian captives, carved steps on the stone of this cave to allow for them to get water from the river Guadalevin.
-Heavily damaged the original 360 steps-stair had to be restored.
-Even tho now there’re less steps than originally built, it’s still a challenge for the unfit, so take it easy on your way up!
+Heavily damaged, the original 360 steps-stair had to be restored.
+Even tho now there’re fewer steps than originally built, it’s still a challenge for those with less training, so take it easy on your way up!